 Plus, with the worries of GMOs, hormones, and the treatment of animals, people are spending more to get higher-quality meat.
 Did you know that organic and grass-fed beef can run you anywhere from $4.99 per pound to $12.99 per pound?
 Yeah, that’s insane.

-So instead of eating meat with every meal, every day, try to have one to three meatless meals every week.
+Instead of eating meat with every meal, every day, try to have one to three meatless meals every week.
 For example, one night you could make lentil sloppy joes, and for breakfast, you could make fruit parfaits.
-Delicious, nutritious, and cheap!

 5. Have A Menu Plan